 - 1. Be in good standing with the university; - 2.
-Pass the required state exam(s) - o For intern certification: - Reading Specialist candidates must pass the 151-Reading Specialist exam - Principal candidates must pass the 268-Principal as Instructional Leader exam - For probationary certification: Candidates must pass all exams required for standard certification - 3.
+Pass the required state exam(s) - For intern certification, principal candidates must pass the 268-Principal as Instructional Leader exam - For probationary certification: Teacher candidates must pass all exams required for standard certification; Principal candidates must have held an intern certificate for a full year before qualifying for a probationary certificate - 3.
 Submit your service record with at least two years of teaching experience to the Certification Office (for non-teacher certification candidates only); - 4.
-Be enrolled in EDAD 5155, EDAD 5156, EDU 5145; or LTC 5336 - 5.
+Be enrolled in EDAD 5154, EDAD 5155, or EDAD 5156 - 5.
 Have an appropriate position; - 6.
-Return the completed eligibility form (to obtain an eligibility form, contact your program director) to the Certification Office; and

-7. Complete the appropriate application through the Education Certification Online System (ECOS).
+Return the completed eligibility form (to obtain an eligibility form, contact your program director) to the Certification Office; and - 7.
+Complete the appropriate application through the Education Certification Online System (ECOS).